KEEPING TRACK OF YOUR INVESTMENT PERFORMANCE

 - whether your losses were from FX or the actual stocks.

-- whether your gains were from a broad mix of stocks, or from big winners (but few lucky picks).
+- whether your gains were from a broad mix of stocks, or from big winners but only a few lucky picks.

-- whether 'sells' were months after your profits peaked or timely.
+- whether 'sales' were months after profits peaked or timely.

 - whether you did a better job picking debt securities than common stock or foreign stock.